Karen Wyld lives south of Adelaide. She is an author and freelance writer, currently undertaking a Masters by Research (Creative Arts) at UTS.

 She self-published her debut novel When Rosa Came Home in December 2013.
 This book was short-list for the 2015 South Australian Readers and Writers People’s Choice Award.

 Karen was short-listed 2019 Copyright Agency-Sydney Review of Books Emerging Critics Fellowship.

 In addition to working on numerous works-in-progress and short stories, she writes book reviews, non-fiction, online content, opinion editorials.
 She has had work published in Al Jazeera, IndigenousX, NITV, Meanjin and Guardian Australia.

 Karen participated in the Writers SA writers in regional residency program, completing 4-weeks of working with Ceduna communities in Sept/Oct 2018.

-Karen is an ex-Board member of First Nations Australia Writers Network (FNAWN) and currently assists them on a consultancy basis.
+Karen is an ex-Board member of First Nations Australia Writers Network (FNAWN) and currently support the Board on a consultancy basis.

 MEAA membership (Media, Entertainment & Arts Alliance)